cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 ### 7. Relationship to V4 or V3

 For a migrated source, name the section `## Relationship to V4` if the predecessor was in V4, or `## Relationship to V3` if it was in V3 (all legacy endpoints other than V4 belong to V3).
 Do not mention that V4 is the former COVIDcast.

+Include a 1-to-1 table mapping predecessor signals to V5 signals with columns `V4 Signal` (or `V3 Signal`), `V5 Signal`, and `Notes`.
+Document exact matches, discontinued signals, newly introduced signals, and signals consolidated into revision history.

-Cover the estimator, the indicator set, the geographies, and revision handling.
+Follow the table with bullet points detailing what changed in V5 across the estimator, indicator set, geographies, and revision handling.
 Keep it to what changed; the query-level mechanics belong in the [V4 to V5 Migration Guide](../v5_migration.md).
 Omit this section entirely for sources with no predecessor.

 ### 8. Schema